FREE SHIPPING on orders over $75 International: over $250

 The process of making jasmine tea is quite laborious and requires many moons of sophisticated technique.

 First, the tea leaves are harvested in early spring and kept until late summer when the fresh jasmine flowers start to bloom.
 The flowers get picked at dawn while the small petals are tightly closed.
-During the night the jasmine flowers begin to open up, freeing their sublime fragrance.
-At this time the tea gets scented.
+During the night, the jasmine flowers begin to open up, releasing their sublime fragrance.
+At this time, the tea gets scented.

 Our Award Winning Jasmine (Jin Ya) Black Tea

 The flowers are mixed with the dry tea leaves and left to infuse for about five hours.
-Afterwards the flowers are removed, and the tea is left for a few days to dry.
+Afterwards, the flowers are removed, and the tea is left to dry for a few days.

-This process is repeated for a total of six times, each time using new and fresh jasmine flowers.
+This process is repeated 4 to 6 times, each time using fresh jasmine flowers.

-Overall it takes one month to produce a high-quality jasmine tea, and just one pound of it requires four pounds of jasmine flowers and a significant amount of labor.
+Overall it takes several weeks, sometimes a month, to produce a high-quality jasmine tea, and just one pound of it requires four pounds of jasmine flowers and a significant amount of labor.

-For lesser quality jasmine teas the left-over flowers from the above method are used for scenting the tea leaves.
-Although this tea is not as exquisite as the above mentioned one, it is still far better than purchasing artificially flavored tea.
+For lower-quality jasmine teas, the leftover flowers from the above method are used to scent the tea leaves.
+Although this tea is not as exquisite as the one mentioned above, it is still far better than purchasing artificially flavored tea.

-Fujian province is known for its high-quality jasmine and as being the birthplace of fine jasmine teas.
-Walking into a home in Fujian province one will often be greeted with a hot cup of this aromatic beverage.
+Fujian province is known for its high-quality jasmine and for being the birthplace of fine jasmine teas.
+Walking into a home in Fujian province, one will often be greeted with a hot cup of this aromatic beverage.
 We are proud to source our jasmine teas from Fujian.

 Jasmine Tea Benefits

-Jasmine tea is favored for its influence on our health.
-The health benefits of jasmine tea in large come from the benefits of the tea leaf itself.
-However those who have smelled jasmine before know of this flower’s unique ability to put us in an elevated mood and relax our nerves.
+Jasmine tea is favored for its health benefits.
+The health benefits of jasmine tea come largely from the benefits of the tea leaf itself.
+However, those who have smelled jasmine before know of this flower’s unique ability to put us in an elevated mood and relax our nerves.